darkblockio/darkblock-icp-demo/README.md

   }
 }
 ```
-where `message_board` is the name of the canister.
+where `darkblocks` is the name of the canister.

 6. Create a `package.json` with the next content and run `npm i`:
 ```
 {
-  "name": "message_board",
+  "name": "darkblocks",
   "version": "0.1.0",
   "description": "Internet Computer message board application", "dependencies": {